ShubhangiDabral13/My-Notes/03).Feature Engineering/01).Handling_missing_values/README.md

  * Frequent Categories Imputation.

- ### 1).Mean/Median/Mode Implementation
+### 1).Mean/ Median/ Mode Imputation
- In this imputation technique goal is to replace missing data with statistical estimates of the missing values.
+*  In this imputation technique goal is to replace missing data with statistical estimates of the missing values.
 Mean, Median or Mode can be used as imputation value.
+ * It is applied to numerical data

  * *Mean Implementation:* One of the technique is mean imputation in which the missing values are replaced with the mean value of the entire feature column.